payw-org/eodiro-next/README.md

 **`getAuthState({ req, res })`**

 On server side, you can check the user's authentication status by using this method.
-It always returns the latest .information by validating from the eodiro API server.
+It always returns the latest information by validating from the eodiro API server.

 **`useAuth()`**